Show Me the World in My Language: Establishing the First Baseline

 VT-Synth: Synthetic Training Data for Visual Translation between Hindi and English

 VT-Syn is a synthetically generated corpus of ~600K visually diverse paired bilingual word images in pairs of English-Hindi.
-It can be used for training visual translation or cross-lingual scene text editing or scene text removal or scene text binarization.Paper
+It can be used for training visual translation or cross-lingual scene text editing or scene text removal or scene text binarization.Short Talk

 Show Me the World in My Language: Establishing the First Baseline |